-I have a long history in the Arts ...
+Anita has a long history in the Arts ...
 Starting from the age of 12

-I lived many young girls' dreams and went to a Ballet boarding school for 6 years Here I did not just learn how to dance but also how to produce and create and some of the things I learnt were innate ... but its also where I started to learn... how to teach
+Because of her dyslexia diagnose and continued struggles at school.
+Anita was sent to a Ballet boarding school to train for 6 years from the age of 12 -18.
+Here she did not just learn how to dance but also how to produce and create and some of the things she learnt became innate ... but its also where she started to learn... how to teach

 Due to a serious car accident ...
 She went on to re-train in community drama, building further on her skills-set and gaining experience in a variety of community settings - resource centres, community projects and productions such as Theatre Workshop (Edinburgh) and including directing with Birds of Paradise theatre company, while exploring her teaching philosophy and practice

 Anita started working towards an Honours degree with Open University where she rediscovered her love of poetry.
 Going on to further train with the Goat Island Theatre Company (Chicago), She learned the importance of establishing practices that enable and sustain creativity.
 She then travelling to Canada with the helps of Scottish Arts Council grant to attend Keith Johnstone Loose Moose Theatre Company International Improvisation School for Storytellers, focusing on “unfreezing the petrified imagination”.